arjunarunasalam/arjunarunasalam.github.io/_pages/about.md

 -----
 *Beginning Feb 2024, I have decided to include events*

+**[September 2024]** Serving as a program committee member for  USEC'25 (Co-Located with NDSS 2025)!
+Please consider submitting your work.
+**[August 2024]** Serving as a program committee member for  USENIX'25!
+Please consider submitting your work.
 **[July 2024]** Received a USENIX'24  Registration grant!
 Thank you USENIX - Excited to present our work on refugee S&P in Philly.
 **[April 2024]** I passed my Ph.D. preliminary examination and am now officialy a Ph.D. candidate!
 Thank you to my committee, advisor and collaborators for their support.
 **[March 2024]** I received a Bravo+ employee recognition award from Purdue.
 Very grateful !